 Warren G. Harding became the 29th president of the United States after running a campaign hinged on “a return to normalcy.”
-Much of that campaign was conducted from Harding’s own front porch, where crowds, eventually numbering in the hundreds of thousands, would flock to hear him speak.
+Much of that campaign was conducted from Harding’s own front porch, where crowds, eventually numbering about 600,000 people from all over Ohio and the nation, would flock to hear him speak.

 Know Before You Go